 I love smoothies for the simple reason that they are so easy to make, whilst at the same time being very nutrient dense.
-I have tried hundreds of different smoothie recipes over the years and you can find some of my favourite ones here.
+I have tried hundreds of different smoothie recipes over the years and you can find some of my favorite ones here.

 Today I wanted to share with you a smoothie recipe that not only tastes delicious but is also packed full of nutritional goodness.
 My general recipe for smoothies is very simple: 1 cup of vegetables, 1 cup of fruits, some nuts or seeds and a liquid base.
 I sometimes also add yogurt or spirulina for a protein boost.

 Coconut water is super hydrating and is often used by professional athletes instead of sports drinks.
 A cup of this liquid provides you with 17% of your daily value (DV) of potassium and 15% of your DV of magnesium, both of which are important for promoting heart health.
 Coconut water helps add a natural sweetness to smoothies, without drastically increasing calories.

 1 cup spinach

 Spinach is my most favourite green vegetable.
 I eat it steamed as a side, use it in salads and also add it to many of my green smoothies.
 Just one cup of spinach contains a whopping 987% of your DV of vitamin K, which has been shown to help prevent cancer and osteoporosis.
 Spinach also contains large amounts of vitamin A, manganese, iron and calcium.
 No wonder nutritionists recommend that you should eat it!

 Even though these seeds are super tiny, they pack a nutritional punch.
 A 1 oz serving contains 40% of your DV of dietary fiber, which helps reduce bad blood cholesterol and keeps your gut in tip top shape.